---

 - Encoding is RLP, identical to the existing payload format with one optional trailing item.

-- `nonce` MUST be exactly 32 bytes when present.
+- `witness` MUST be exactly 32 bytes when present.

 ## Signing